noithytiff/notes/README.md

-Notes and Tricks.
+Notes and Tricks
 =====

-I summarize some tricks hacks and notes during my daily programming.
-Happy programming!
+I summarize some tricks, hacks and notes during here.